Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Michigan State Performance Insights

-- The Spartans average 70.2 points per game (208th in college basketball) while allowing 67 per outing (82nd in college basketball).
-They have a +107 scoring differential overall and outscore opponents by 3.2 points per game.
+- The Spartans' +107 scoring differential (outscoring opponents by 3.2 points per game) is a result of scoring 70.2 points per game (208th in college basketball) while giving up 67.0 per contest (82nd in college basketball).

-- Michigan State prevails in the rebound battle by an average of 1.8 boards.
-It is pulling down 32.2 rebounds per game (149th in college basketball) compared to its opponents' 30.4 per outing.

 - Michigan State knocks down 7.2 three-pointers per game (201st in college basketball) compared to its opponents' 7.1.
 It shoots 38.7% from deep while its opponents hit 31.9% from long range.

-- The Spartans rank 129th in college basketball with 95.5 points scored per 100 possessions, and 164th in college basketball defensively with 91.1 points conceded per 100 possessions.
+- The Spartans rank 129th in college basketball by averaging 95.5 points per 100 possessions on offense, and defensively are 164th in college basketball, allowing 91.1 points per 100 possessions.

-- Michigan State has committed 10.2 turnovers per game (34th in college basketball play) while forcing 9.7 (341st in college basketball).
+- Michigan State forces 9.7 turnovers per game (341st in college basketball) while committing 10.2 (34th in college basketball action).

 Kansas State Performance Insights

-- The Wildcats put up 75.5 points per game (84th in college basketball) while giving up 68.9 per outing (141st in college basketball).
-They have a +225 scoring differential and outscore opponents by 6.6 points per game.
+- The Wildcats' +225 scoring differential (outscoring opponents by 6.6 points per game) is a result of putting up 75.5 points per game (84th in college basketball) while allowing 68.9 per contest (141st in college basketball).

-- Kansas State ranks 172nd in the nation at 31.9 rebounds per game.
-That's 1.6 more than the 30.3 its opponents average.
+- Kansas State wins the rebound battle by an average of 1.6 boards.
+It grabs 31.9 rebounds per game (172nd in college basketball) compared to its opponents' 30.3.

 - Kansas State forces 14.3 turnovers per game (36th in college basketball) while committing 13.5 (319th in college basketball).